btannady/projects/README.md

 By the end of the summer, all project goals were favorably surpassed and accomplished.
 Our API pipeline grew capable of obtaining, handling, and streamlining data directly to the Kin-Keepers's 'PET' voice assistant AI to alert of potential life-concerning incidents (involving our elderly clients) and prevent escalation of such events.
 Project development was fostered under Agile SCRUM methodologies, where I'd routinely be communicating with cross-functional teams for daily standup meetings, sprint reviews, refinement sessions, and so on.
 <br />
 <br />
-Made with Python, Linux OS/ Bash, Bluetooth 4.0.
+Made with Python, Linux OS/ Bash, Bluetooth 4.0, and various hardware.
 <br />
 <br />
 More details about Bluetooth LE protocols here: https://www.bluetooth.com/develop-with-bluetooth/